kanaria007/saas-architecture-review-navigator/docs/categories/domain/domain-separation.md

 ---

+## ⚠️ Patterns That Pretend to Be Separation (But Aren’t)

+- Dumb domain models: `{ User(name: String, isAdmin: Boolean) }` → That’s a DTO wearing a mustache
+- Application layer calling `domain.validate()` → Then ignoring the result
+- Behavior checks in service classes → AKA: “just one more if-statement” until entropy takes over

+---

-## 🧠 What Proper Separation Actually Enables
+## ✅ What Proper Separation Actually Enables

 - Your business rules live **in the domain**, not scattered across services or controllers
 - Application orchestration becomes thin—and safer